Cavorter/cavort/content/posts/2006-05-24-when-it-rains-it-pours.md

 tags:
   - links
 ---
-<a href="http://www.startribune.com/462/story/452639.html">This</a> makes two issues in 4 days with local amusement parks.
+[This](http://www.startribune.com/462/story/452639.html) makes two issues in 4 days with local amusement parks.
 Do people actually expect this stuff to be safe?